ryrytio/info201-a4/rubric.md

 - Write the `get_col_info()` function (**10 points**)
     - 1 point for extracting the values from the dataframe using `dplyr`
     - 1 point for an appropriate check for the variable type
-    - 2 points for returning proper information for numeric variables
+    - 2 points for returning proper information for double variables
-    - 1 point for dealing with NA values appropriately for numeric variables
+    - 1 point for dealing with NA values appropriately for double variables
-    - 2 points for returning proper values for non-numeric columns with < 10 unique values
+    - 2 points for returning proper values for non-double columns with < 10 unique values
-    - 3 points for returning proper values for non-numeric columns with > 10 unique values (including a method to *randomly sample* the values)
+    - 3 points for returning proper values for non-double columns with > 10 unique values (including a method to *randomly sample* the values)

 - Demonstrate that your function works by passing a column name of your choice and the kickstarter data to your function (**2 points**)
     - 1 point for function working